-Because of these links to a racist past, Quaker's parent company, PepsiCo, is taking the step to completely remove the brand from its portfolio and replace it with a rebranded version of the syrup and pancakes.
-Addressing the change.
-Kristin Kroepfl, the Vice President and Chief Marketing Officer of Quaker Foods North America said in a June 17 press release, "We recognize Aunt Jemima's origins are based on a racial stereotype.
+Because of these links to a racist past, Quaker's parent company, PepsiCo, announced it was taking steps to completely remove the brand from its portfolio and replace it with a rebranded version of the syrup and pancakes.
+Addressing the change, Kristin Kroepfl, Vice President and Chief Marketing Officer of Quaker Foods North America, said in a June 17 press release, "We recognize Aunt Jemima's origins are based on a racial stereotype.
 While work has been done over the years to update the brand in a manner intended to be appropriate and respectful, we realize those changes are not enough."

-So many Twitter users are happy to see the brand leave for good, but they are also pointing out how the brand has always has racist origins, citing some of the earliest Mammy caricatures from 1910 and 1920.
-Some early ads even bringing up an "old plantation flavor."
+Completely changing the focus of the branding to the Pearl Milling Company comes after critics had pointed out the brand had always had racist origins, citing some of the earliest Mammy caricatures from 1910 and 1920.
+Some early ads even brought up problematic descriptions like an "old plantation flavor."

 Many Twitter users were happy to see the brand leave for good, when the news first dropped in June:

 The reception to the new name has been mixed, with many people saying that while the change was welcome, not many think it was particularly creative.